accurascan/Android-KYC/README.md

 //                .setEnableMediaPlayer(false) // false to disable default sound and true to enable sound and default it is true
 //                .setCustomMediaPlayer(MediaPlayer.create(this, /*custom sound file*/)) // To add your custom sound and Must have to enable media player
             .init();  // initialized camera
-}
+	// To set barcode formate.
+	cameraView.setBarcodeFormat(int barcodeFormat); // access all type of BarcodeFormate from BarcodeFormat.java class }

 /**